manjit102/manjit102/README.md

 ✨ I have Qualified Sainik School Rewa (M.P.)
 Examination in 2013.

+⚡ I have been an Examination Proctor for Navodaya Dakshana Selection Test (NDST) in July 2022 on behalf of Dakshana Foundation.

 <!--
 **manjit102/manjit102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.